Psalm 138 – God’s Promise to Honor His Word and to Complete His Work

 ii.
 “It would be as if God is saying, ‘I value my integrity above everything else.
 Above everything else I want to be believed.’
 The verse does not have to mean that God’s other qualities are moved to second place.”
 (Boice)

 iii.
-“We believe in plenary verbal inspiration, with all its difficulties, for there are not half as many difficulties in that doctrine as there are in any other kind of inspiration that men may imagine.
+Charles Spurgeon explained his confidence in complete, God-spoken, inspiration of the Bible: “We believe in plenary verbal inspiration, with all its difficulties, for there are not half as many difficulties in that doctrine as there are in any other kind of inspiration that men may imagine.
 If this Book be not the real solid foundation of our religion, what have we to build upon?
-If God. has spoken a lie, where are we, brethren?”
-(Spurgeon)
+If God has spoken a lie, where are we, brethren?”

 c.
 In the day when I cried out, You answered me: David also had very practical reasons to praise and thank God.
 The LORD had answered and rescued him many times.
 When David’s strength failed, God made him bold with strength in his soul.

 i.
-In the reasons David gave for his praise, we notice an important pattern.
-It is important to praise God for who He is even more than for what He has done for us.
+We notice an important pattern in the reasons David gave for his praise.
+It is important to praise God for who He is, even more than for what He has done for us.

 · First he gave God praise for who He is – a God of lovingkindness and truth.

-· Then he have God praise for what He had done – God’s response to David in a time of crisis.
+· Then he gave God praise for what He had done – God’s response to David in a time of crisis.

 ii.
 Made me bold: “The psalmist uses a remarkable expression, in saying that Jehovah had made him bold, or, as the word is literally, proud.”
 (Maclaren)